1. Ada

 HIV occurs in three phases.
 The first phase takes place right after the moment of infection.
 In this phase, the virus multiplies rapidly and destroys CD4 cells.
 Because of the speed at which the virus multiplies, a lot of HIV is present in the blood of people with an acute HIV infection.
 This makes it more likely for them to transmit the virus to another person.
 Getting diagnosed and starting treatment in this phase is very beneficial for the outlook of the condition.
 1

-Once acute infection is over, HIV evolves into a chronic infection in the second phase.
+Once the acute infection is over, HIV evolves into a chronic infection in the second phase.
 Other terms that refer to this phase are asymptomatic HIV infection or clinical latency.
 In this stage, the virus is still present in the blood and is still multiplying, but at a slower rate.
 While the condition progresses, the CD4 count lowers and the immune system progressively gets weaker.

 People with chronic HIV usually stay in this phase for years to decades.
 Most of the time, people don’t show any symptoms during this period.
-To slow down the progression of this condition, there’s a HIV therapy called ART which stands for antiretroviral therapy.
+To slow down the progression of this condition, there’s an HIV therapy called ART which stands for antiretroviral therapy.
 This is a combination of medications which people take daily in order to keep their viral load down to an undetectable level.
 This means that the amount of HIV in the blood is that low that it can’t be detected by a viral load test.

 Taking your antiretroviral medications correctly is also a possible way to protect your partner, as HIV can't be transmitted if your viral load is undetectable.
 This means that there is not enough HIV in your bodily fluids to pass on the infection.
 Current guidelines recommend that all who have been infected with HIV must start ART as soon as possible, regardless of the CD4 count.
 3